Harrison25000/CV/README.md

 Whilst studying computer programming at  Makers Academy, I learnt how to programme in Ruby, Javascript, Python, SQL and use various libraries/gems and additions to these (Machine Learning, JQuery, Ajax, Nodejs, ActiveRecord, BCrypt, Paperclip etc.) Having discovered computing as a hobby during University I decided that programming was a skill I would like to learn and develop competency in, and then to use these new skills in my work.
 I learnt how to create various programmes, from command line to web apps, in an array of languages.
 I enjoyed diving into Machine Learning for the final team project, developing a facial recognition model that can identify emotions, within a two week timeframe.
 This ended with a successful presentation to a room of family, friends, peers and potential employers.

-▪️Ruby, JavaScript, HTML5 & CSS
+- Ruby, JavaScript, HTML5 & CSS
-▪️With experience in: Python, Ruby on Rails, SQL, Machine Learning, API’s ,JQuery, NodeJS, Ajax, ActiveRecord, Paperclip, BCrypt, Rspec, Jasmine, Sinatra, Heroku, Travis, Test Driven Development (TDD), Object-Oriented Design (OOD) and Agile processes.
+- With experience in: Python, Ruby on Rails, SQL, Machine Learning, API’s ,JQuery, NodeJS, Ajax, ActiveRecord, Paperclip, BCrypt, Rspec, Jasmine, Sinatra, Heroku, Travis, Test Driven Development (TDD), Object-Oriented Design (OOD) and Agile processes.
-▪️Best-practice use of version-control system Github.
+- Best-practice use of version-control system Github.

 #### University of Bangor | Bangor, Gwynedd, LL57 2DG | September 2015 – July 2018

-▪️	Sociology (BA) Upper Second-Class Honours, Bangor ▪️  For my dissertation I researched the contemporary rise of social conservatism.
+- 	Sociology (BA) Upper Second-Class Honours, Bangor
+-   For my dissertation I researched the contemporary rise of social conservatism.
 This was graded at a 2:1.
-▪️  I was a member of the zoology, surfing and tennis clubs.
+-   I was a member of the zoology, surfing and tennis clubs.

 #### Mander Portman Woodward College | South Kensington, London, SW7 5AB | September 2013 – June 2015

-▪️	A Levels: Sociology – C, Media Studies – C, Ancient History - D
+- 	A Levels: Sociology – C, Media Studies – C, Ancient History - D

 #### Charterhouse School | Godalming, Surrey, GU7 2RS | September 2010 – June 2013

-▪️	IGCSE’s: Mathematics - A, English Language - A, Charterhouse English Literacy Certificate -Merit (GCSE grade A equivalent), Chemistry – A, Biology – A, Divinity – A, Physics – B, History – B, Geography - C
+- 	IGCSE’s: Mathematics - A, English Language - A, Charterhouse English Literacy Certificate -Merit (GCSE grade A equivalent), Chemistry – A, Biology – A, Divinity – A, Physics – B, History – B, Geography - C

 ## Interests

-▪️Coding: I am currently looking to enhance my skills in Python and it is a language I am interested in working with in the future.
+- Coding: I am currently looking to enhance my skills in Python and it is a language I am interested in working with in the future.
-▪️Sport: I occasionally play tennis and go swimming.
+- Sport: I occasionally play tennis and go swimming.
-▪️Travelling: There's a lot to explore.
+- Travelling: There's a lot to explore.